SparkPost/support-docs/articles/getting-started/getting-started-sparkpost.md

 ### Tracking Domain

 In order to track clicks on your emails, SparkPost wraps links in your emails to add tracking information, replacing each URL with a tracking service URL using the generic SparkPost domain name: spgo.io.
-You can create your own custom tracking domains from Settings -> [Tracking Domains](https://app.sparkpost.com/account/tracking-domains) ([EU](https://app.eu.sparkpost.com/account/tracking-domains)).
+You can create your own custom tracking domains from **Configuration** > [Tracking Domains](https://app.sparkpost.com/account/tracking-domains) ([EU](https://app.eu.sparkpost.com/account/tracking-domains)).
 You can set a tracking domain as default to be used in all your emails, or link a tracking domain to a sending domain to be used on all emails sent with that domain.
 Tracking domains are assigned to sending domains from the [sending domains](https://app.sparkpost.com/account/sending-domains) ([EU](https://app.eu.sparkpost.com/account/sending-domains)) page.

-## Reports, Analytics and Tracking
+## Signals Analytics and Tracking

-You can use message events, metrics, and webhooks to keep track of your SparkPost account activity and email delivery performance.
+You can use message events, Signal Analytics, and webhooks to keep track of your SparkPost account activity and email delivery performance.
 Metrics and message events are both available visually and through the API, while webhooks offer an efficient way to have SparkPost push message events directly to your own app.

 ![Summary report](media/getting-started-sparkpost/summary-report-section.png)